-The Apple iOS CoreCrypto Module, v3.0 considers all keys in memory to be ephemeral.
-They are received for use or generated by the module only at the command of the calling kernel service.
+The Apple OS X CoreCrypto Module, v3.0 considers all keys in memory to be ephemeral.
+They are received for use or generated by the module only at the command of the calling application.
 The same holds for CSPs.

-The module protects all keys, secret or private, and CSPs through the memory protection mechanisms provided by iOS.
+The module protects all keys, secret or private, and CSPs through the memory protection mechanisms provided by the operating system.
 No process can read the memory of another process.